 5 Tips for Keeping Your Critical Distance While Proofreading

-It can be hard to focus on proofreading if you’re too involved in a text, or if you’ve made several passes already and you’re now too familiar with it to easily spot errors.
-But there are things you can do to maintain critical distance when proofreading, including:
+It can be hard to focus on proofreading if you’re too involved in a text or if you’ve made several passes already and become too familiar with it to easily spot errors.
+Overfamiliarity can cause you to overlook mistakes that would be obvious to fresh eyes.
+The key to overcoming this issue is to maintain what’s known as “critical distance.”

-2. Read problem passages out loud.
+- Reading problem passages out loud

 For more on all the above, check out our advice below.